"Prove With Pics Crime Scene Intact": Court To Bengal Over Hospital Vandalism

 Kolkata:

 The High Court directed the CBI to submit an interim report on the "pre-planned" vandalism.
-The court had earlier directed the agency to investigate the doctor's killing, noting there could be "no further loss of time" amid claims by the doctor's parents of serious lapses by hospital administration and cops.
+The court had earlier directed the agency to investigate the doctor's killing, noting there could be "no further loss of time" amid claims by the doctor's parents of serious lapses by hospital administration and the police.

 Advertisement